OUR ANNUAL MAGAZINE

 5. Supporting Sustainable Marketing Strategies with OOH

 As sustainability becomes a core priority for consumers and businesses, OOH advertising continues taking significant strides to reduce its environmental impact.
 OOH has a unified carbon methodology to provide transparency and plan sustainability-focused campaigns.
-Industry initiatives like unified carbon methodology offers brands access to increased transparency as industry data aligns to the methodology, providing the ability to plan campaigns with lower carbon footprints
+Industry initiatives like unified carbon methodology offers brands access to increased transparency as industry data aligns, providing the ability to plan campaigns with lower carbon footprints.

 Sustainable practices, such as green-energy powered DOOH and recycled classic poster materials, are now commonplace.
 Industry initiatives like unified carbon calculators offer brands transparency and the ability to plan campaigns with lower carbon footprints.
 When compared with all other media measured, OOH accounts for 3.3% of all UK ad power consumption and <3.5% total UK ad carbon footprint.